nepi-engine/nepi_rui/README.md

 ### Build from Source

+Note, for certain targets (like Jetson TX-2) it is easiest to build the RUI directly on the target by installing all dependencies and following the instructions below.
+For other targets without easy internet access (like the KRM module), it is best to build in a container on a local host and rsync the results directly to the target's rootfs media as described later in the document.

 1. [Install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) and the following Python and build tools:

         sudo apt-get install python python-wstool python-catkin-tools python-pip